 Following the setback of an immediate revolution in Europe, the Soviet leaders redirected their focus towards the revolutionary elements in Asia.
-V. I. Lenin in his theses for the second world congress of Communist International (Comintern) -on the National and Colonial Question- proposed that the colonies could either skip the capitalist phase and transition directly from feudalism to socialism or the Eastern revolutionaries could temporarily collaborate with the native bourgeois nationalist political parties against imperialist forces.
+V. I. Lenin in his theses for the second world congress of Communist International (Comintern) -on the National and Colonial Question-proposed that the colonies could either skip the capitalist phase and transition directly from feudalism to socialism or the Eastern revolutionaries could temporarily collaborate with the native bourgeois nationalist political parties against imperialist forces.
 In contrast, M. N. Roy argued for the possibility of communists independently leading an anti-imperialist struggle.
 After a debate, the Comintern recommended temporary collaboration with nationalist political parties while maintaining an independent proletarian movement.
 They also decided to allocate resources to India under M. N. Roy's supervision.
 In contrast to the theses of Lenin, M. N. Roy argued for the possibility of communists waging anti-imperialist struggle independently (Persits, 1983, pp. 139-45).
 After a debate on the issue, the Comintern recommended provisional collaboration with the nationalist political parties, but concurrently, the proletariat movement while maintaining its independent existence as well.
 They also decided to allocate resources to India under M. N. Roy's supervision (Pipes, 1954, pp. 199-200), (Ansari, 2015, p.
 68).

-The official announcement of the formation of the Communist Party of India (CPI) was made during a meeting at Tashkent in October 1920^{30} .
+The official announcement of the formation of the Communist Party of India (CPI) was made during a meeting at Tashkent in October 192031.
 This meeting of the Indian communists was convened by M. N. Roy.
 The resolution presented at the meeting mentioned that the party "adopts the principles proclaimed by the Third International and undertakes to work out a programme adapted to the Indian conditions".
-In 1921, the party gained recognition from the Comintern, which initially recognized the Communist Party of India only as a group.
-When the Tashkent School31 ceased its operations in April 1921, the Indian muhajireen had already split into two groups.
-One was led by Abdur Rab, who was a revolutionary but not a communist, and the other was led by Roy, who was a committed communist (Qureshi, 2015).
+In 1921, the party gained recognition from the Comintern, which

-28To promote colonial revolution, Moscow convened in Baku in September 1920 a 'Congress of the Peoples of the East' attended by 2,000 Communist and pro-communist delegates from Soviet Asia and foreign Asian countries (Pipes, Russia under the Bolshevik Regime, 1995, pp. 199-200).
+29To promote colonial revolution, Moscow convened in Baku in September 1920 a 'Congress of the Peoples of the East' attended by 2,000 Communist and pro-communist delegates from Soviet Asia and foreign Asian countries (Pipes, Russia under the Bolshevik Regime, 1995, pp. 199-200).

-2980 or 90 emigrants left Afghanistan for Türkiye via Russia.
+3080 or 90 emigrants left Afghanistan for Türkiye via Russia.
 The band was attacked by the Basmachis and taken as prisoners.
 Later the caravan was released by the Russian soldiers.
 35 of them reached Baku in order to reach Türkiye in November 1920, while the second group headed for Tashkent where the members of the group were greeted by Roy.
 The Baku group returned to Kabul through Tashkent (Khan, 2004, pp. 177-8).

-30The Communist Party of India was formed on October 17, 1920 (The Farmers' Revolt in India, 2021).
+31The Communist Party of India was formed on October 17, 1920 (The Farmers' Revolt in India, 2021).